Andrés Cabrero: Career

 Knowledge of the game, technicality, vision, passing ability, creativity and versatility are some of his main characteristics.
 As a PR National Team player Cabrero has started, according to need and strategy, mainly in the center of the court as central midfielder, attacking midfielder and defensive midfielder.
 He has also played as left and right midfielder and as a forward.
 Upon the loss of two central defenders in a crucial stage of the Finnish championship, Cabrero was trusted to assumed the responsibility during the 5 games crisis.
 As a midfielder Cabrero scored 5 goals with the Puerto Rico National Football team, scoring vsBermuda, El Salvador, St. Kitts & Nevis, Nicaragua and St. Lucia.

 During his early years Cabrero played for Conquistadores de Guaynabo, Puerto Rico.
 Afterwards, he played for Cobb FC at Atlanta, Georgia.
 He was a member of the Georgia Olympic Development Program squad from 2004 to 2006 and a member of the United States Olympic Development Program, Region III Team, in 2005 and 2006.

 Cabrero is known for his teamwork and assists.

 On 27 April 2015, Cabrero signed for Finnish side Kultsu.
 He also played for Kultsu during the 2016 season and was named and acted as Captain for the Finnish team.

 International

-Cabrero made his debut with Puerto Rico national team in January 2008, and currently is the most experienced player on the team with the most caps (39).
+Cabrero made his debut with Puerto Rico national team in January 2008, and was the most experienced player on the team with the most caps (39).
 He also played with the under-20 team in July 2008 for World Cup Qualifiers.